jr23mx/MANUFAI_freecad_plugin/README.md

 </div>

 <hr>
-### Set up the MANUFAI workbench on your system
+Set up the MANUFAI workbench on your system by following these steps.
-Follow these steps to set up the **MANUFAI** workbench on your system.

 #### **1. Official Download**
 Access the latest version from our portal: